Gundelia: Taxonomic history

 As far as known, the tumble thistle was first collected during an expedition by Leonhard Rauwolf (1573–1575), and this specimen can now be found in the National Herbarium in Leiden, the Netherlands.
 Tournefort, Von Gundelsheimer and Claude Aubriet also collected this plant while traveling through Greece, Turkey, former Armenia and Persia (1700–1702).
 Since Von Gundelsheimer was the first to have sighted the plant, his companions began to call it Gundelia.
-Tournefort already observed the remarkable morphology of the compounded flowerheads.
+Tournefort already observed the remarkable morphology of the compounded flower heads.
 Carl Linnaeus in 1753 adopted and published this name, providing the correct name.
 Henri Cassini in 1821 suggested to assign this species to the tribe Vernonieae.
 In 1828 he specified this assignment to the Vernonieae-Rolandreae, a group formalized by Christian Friedrich Lessing as subtribe Rolandrinae in 1831.
 Following a change in the interpretation of the complex inflorescence, Cassini rejected the interpretation by Linnaeus, and erected the genus Gundelsheimera, which is illegitimate as it is based on the same type specimen.
 Next, George Bentham and Joseph Dalton Hooker in 1873 placed the species in the tribe Arctotideae, subtribe Gundelieae (corrected name Gundelinae).
 Pierre Edmond Boissier in 1875 thought this taxon sufficiently divergent to erect the tribe Gundelieae.
 Karl August Otto Hoffmann misspelled the genus name as Grundelia, while remarking that Gundelsheimera is a synonym.
 Other authors hesitantly considered a position for Gundelia in the Cardueae sensu lato.
 It recently has also been combined with Warionia in the tribe Gundelieae by C. Jeffrey.